Delicious Seafood Boil Sauce Recipe for Easy Cooking

 Pro Tips for the Best Seafood Boil Sauce

-Want to elevate your seafood boil sauce from good to absolutely incredible?
+Want to elevate your seafood boil sauce from good to really extraordinary?
 Here are my tried-and-true tips after years of perfecting this recipe:

 • Use clarified butter (ghee) for a more intense butter flavor and higher smoke point